 When you or someone you love is struggling with substance abuse issues, it’s completely normal to feel like you don’t know what to do.
 Luckily, free and confidential hotlines exist for people who are in your exact position.
 The educated advisors on these hotlines can point you towards affordable treatment options, walk you through the process of entering treatment, and provide you with other resources to point you in the right direction.
 Learn how below.

-Is the Conversation Confidential When I Call a Helpline?
+Is the Conversation Confidential When I Call a Substance Abuse Helpline?

-Alcohol and drug hotlines are anonymous and confidential toll-free numbers that offer assistance to those with a drug or alcohol addiction.
+Alcohol and drug addiction hotlines are anonymous and confidential toll-free numbers that offer assistance to those struggling with substance abuse.
 They are staffed by trained advisors, some of whom are also in recovery themselves.

 American Addiction Centers offers free and confidential guidance to those suffering from addiction.
-Call us today at .
+Call our addiction hotline today at .